Forest Park, Bracknell Forest

 Forest Park is a suburb of Bracknell, in Berkshire, England.
-It and Crown Wood are in Crown Wood ward and named after the Crown Estate of Swinley Forest.
+It is part of the Swinley Forest ward and named after the Crown Estate of Swinley Forest.
 It was built in the late 1980s as the town continued to expand.

 The estate lies east of the A322 road and is approximately 1.2 mi south-east of Bracknell town centre.